 8) Young people who may be pregnant

 Women who are pregnant may be included, however, the effect of some of the treatments on unborn babies is uncertain.
 Anyone pregnant will not receive baricitinab or anakinra as they may be harmful in pregnancy or when breast-feeding, which is why adolescent girls will all have a pregnancy test before receiving these treatments, even if they are certain that they are not pregnant.
 Tocilizumab has previously been used in pregnancy for other medical conditions without safety concerns being raised.
+Baloxavir is considered to have an acceptably low level of risk to use in pregnant women in this trial by a national expert panel.
 If females do receive treatment and are not already pregnant, as a precaution, we advise they should not get pregnant within 3 months of the completion of the trial treatment(s).
 Please ask your hospital doctor if you would like more information.

 9) Can I stop the study treatment or my child’s participation early?